 DDS/PhD trainees are encouraged to enroll in the PhD program in Oral Biology.
 Other PhD programs may be possible, but not guaranteed.
 The PhD in Oral Biology is designed to provide students who seek academic and research careers with a broad understanding of the development, structure, function, and pathology of the orofacial region.
-Additionally, the PhD program in Oral Biology provides more flexibility in scheduling milestones such as preliminary exams than found in most other graduate programs at the University of Minnesota.
 The intent of the Oral Biology program is to train scientists for research and teaching careers.
 A complementary minor in another field is required (molecular biology, genetics, neuroscience, etc.).

 The DDS program requires 4 years of study.
 In general, the first two years emphasize preclinical courses including basic science and technical dental courses, analysis of dental literature, and ethics and management of practice.
 The remaining years are spent in clinical courses, working directly with patients.
 DDS/PhD students will have some protected research time during the clinical years.